shastra-adhyayana/shastra-adhyayana.github.io/_pages/paribhasha/002-pratyaksha.md

 We now deal with the first means of knowledge (pramana), which is pratyaksha pramanam.

-Generally, we think of pratyaksha pramanam as the senses of sight, hearing, smell, taste and touch.
+Generally, we think of pratyaksha pramana as the senses of sight, hearing, smell, taste and touch.
 Through this, we see color, hear sounds etc.

 Vedanta however says that the knowledge generated through pratyaksha pramanam